Should I spend 1, 2, or 3 days in Nashville?

 Should you spend 1, 2, or 3 days in Nashville?

 Many visitors spend two to three days in Nashville during their trip.
 If you're not sure how much time you might need here, we have the answers because your journey calls for making the most of every moment.
-The city offers the chance to listen to some live music, dance the night away, spend time at the museums, and discover the big city activities.
+The city offers the chance to listen to some live music, dine out at amazing restaurants, dance the night away, and spend time at the museums.

 Nashville is the capital city of Tennessee.
 It's also a country music capital with many unique attractions relating to the music scene.
 Many legendary country music singers had their start in Nashville and the city continues to have a thriving nightlife and music scene with Honky Tonks, and other live music venues.
 You'll also find the iconic Grand Ole Opry in town.